rgsl888/ECCV_Finger_Print_denoising/DeepDenoising/README.md

 ### NOTE : But this code has particular changes for ECCV challenge and architectural changes such as dilated convolution network has been introduced compared to original papaer.

+## Converting the colored images to gray
+- `cd Testing`
+- Use processimage.py to generate gray images

-### Download models
+### Models
-- `cd exper/model/`
+- `cd exper/model/11/`
-- Run `get_models.sh` to download models used in our work.

 ### Training
 - `cd exper`
 - Run `main_train_denoise.sh` to train the denoising network seperately.
-- Run `main_train_cls.sh` to jointly train the cascade of the denoising network and the network for image classification.
-- Run `main_train_seg.sh` to jointly train the cascade of the denoising network and the entwork for semantic segmentation.

 ### Testing
-- `cd exper`
+- `cd Testing`
-- Run `main_test_cls.sh` to test the resulting model for image classification.
-- Run `main_test_seg.sh` to test the resulting model for semantic segmentation.
-- Run `main_test_denoise.sh` to generate denoised results.
+- Use the dia_mean.ipynb file to generate images for testing
+- Use conv.ipynb to remove the noise on the edges

 ## Citation
 Please cite the paper in your publications if it helps your research: